-Diesel generators are preferred to be located on the ground level or below grade and shall be close to the exterior wall of the building for fuel fill access and vent pipe discharge.
+1. Diesel generators shall be located on the ground level or below grade and shall be close to the exterior wall of the building for fuel fill access and vent pipe discharge.
 If a diesel generator is chosen to be located outdoors, then the generator shall be installed in an enclosure subject to section 26 32 13.02 Enclosures.

-26 32 13.13.02 Fuel System
+26 32 13.13.02 Fuel system

-- 1. A control panel for the fuel system shall be provided.
-It shall be a wall-mounted or free- standing with a hinged, handle operated door, and be lockable with a padlock. - 2.
-The fuel control panel shall have the following alarm contacts as shown in Table 11 Fuel System Alarm Contacts: Where:
+- 1. Each fuel tank shall have both a float-based fuel gage and a digital fuel gauge.
+Pump style gauges are not acceptable. - a.
+Float gauge shall have fractional marking with the following minimum gradients: (E, $\frac{1}{2}$, $\frac{3}{4}$, F). - b.
+Digital gauge shall be powered from an emergency source. - 2.
+A control panel for the fuel system shall be provided.
+It shall be a wall-mounted or free standing with a hinged, handle operated door, and be lockable with a padlock. - The fuel control panel shall have the following alarm contacts as shown in Table 12 - Discrete alarm contacts for generator fuel system: Where: